 DSRC/ITS-G5 and C-V2X communication packaged into a single solution seems like a necessary step for both ADS as well as for ADAS.
 Though firms have initiated work on this integration, there is one fundamental aspect that is often overlooked.
 The fear of a commuter not being in control over the decisions made by the machine or the fear of an organisation or the government having complete command over one’s vehicle drives many to speculate over dystopian possibilities.
 Additionally, there are legitimate concerns over having such critical aspects of control seized by those with malicious intent.

 A system where synchronised and optimal decisions based on collectively shared data coalesces with machines having independent control may be a ground tricky to attain through balanced ethics.
 It is particularly important to make sure that a high standard of data security/privacy and functional reliability of V2X technology is maintained at all fronts without compromising on interoperability and upgradability.

 Designs & Developments

 Our efforts at present focus on the network architecture and are agnostic to hardware level and application level set-ups.
 For exceptional levels of security and little to no active reliance on centralised systems, distributed networks seem enticing.
 Our solution is established on DLT and inspired by TCAS, where machines communicate through mutually agreed rules and priorities.

-Its fundamentally distributed nature brings in various advantages in terms of security, privacy and resilience, however, DLT generally comes with limitations when it comes to latency.
+Its fundamentally decentralised and distributed nature brings in various advantages in terms of security, privacy and resilience, however, DLT generally comes with limitations when it comes to latency.
 Very low latency times are essential for exchanging safety-relevant information, such as the vehicle position, dynamics, brake operation, acceleration and deceleration vectors, etc. To counter this, we have designed a novel solution that we call Localised Distributed Ledger; it makes use of localised sub-nets, based on distance and relevance, such that a vehicle would exchange data only with vehicles within defined vicinity and only with those that agree on set rules and priorities.
 The registries exchanged can consist of static parameters, instantaneous dynamic parameters as well as planned subsequent parameters, enabling dynamic path optimisation.
 Our progress so far indicates a great scope in various applications.